Samecodpp/BreakOut-Game/README.md

 # BreakOut Game

 A simple and customizable BreakOut game built with JavaScript, CSS, and HTML.
 The game involves controlling a paddle to bounce a ball and break blocks.
-Players can adjust settings like difficulty and patterns in the main menu.
+Players can adjust settings like difficulty and patterns before start the game.

 ## Features
 - Classic block-breaking mechanics
 - Difficulty levels (easy, medium, hard)
-- Adjustable patterns and color themes
+- 5 patterns to choose from
 - Score tracking and timer

 ## Controls
 - Move paddle: Arrow keys or mouse
-- Backgraund music: Buttons on game-bar menu
+- Background music: Buttons on game-bar menu to play/stop background music

 Click her to play in this game: